Myrtice West (1923-2010) - Outsider Singing Angel Elvis Painting, Signed (Oil on Board)

 Biographical material from Wonders to Behold: The Visionary Art of Myrtice West, edited by Carol Crown (Mustang Publishing, Memphis: 1999.)

-Antique 19th C. Romantic Seascape at Dusk, Signed (Framed, Oil on Canvas)
+Antique 19th C. Stormy Seascape with Sailboat and Lighthouse, Signed (Oil on Canvas)